 Our English curriculum is planned and delivered based on the current National Curriculum requirements, ensuring a progression of skills and attainment across Key Stages and Year Groups whilst also offering challenge and support when required.
-Literacy units link to creative curriculum themes to promote cross curricular learning.
+English lessons are taught through high quality texts which complement the wider curriculum to promote cross curricular learning.
 Some aspects of writing are taught discretely.

-Each Year Group studies different genres of writing across the year and these are available to view on our curriculum maps.
+Each Year Group studies core high quality texts, visual texts and picture books introducing them to a wide variety of genres and texts types.
 Children are exposed to examples of each genre and examine the features closely.
 This can also provide stimulus for the children's own writing.
 Other stimuli for writing might come through a carefully selected picture, a video clip or a piece of music.